(Photo: Denali National Park & Preserve/National Park Service)

 Mountaineering, Denali National Park & Preserve, Alaska

 Home to the continent's highest mountain and set in the country's largest state (and one of the world's last great frontiers), Denali National Park & Preserve is a whopping 6 million acres of unforgiving wilderness.

 Attempting to scale the 20,320-foot Mt.
 McKinley (or Denali, as it's also known) is a serious matter.
 If you choose to ascend with a guide, Denali National Park & Preserve has authorized only a handful of mountaineering outfitters to lead climbs.
-To reach the summit, 21-day hikes with Alaska Mountaineering School start at $6,800 and include guides, climbing gear, in-mountain flights, some fees, and meals.
+To reach the summit, 21-day hikes with Alaska Mountaineering School include guides, climbing gear, in-mountain flights, and meals.

 For the more conservative bunch, ranger-led summer hikes are also available throughout the park, including the two-hour Eielson Alpine Hike which offers views of Mt.
 McKinley and possible grizzly bear and caribou sightings.
 Denali also offers robust maps of self-guided hiking trails.